-You might want to pay attention, because the unhappy worker can have a profoundly negative effect on the bottom-line factors in your business – especially when it’s your inability to understand the personalities and potential of your people that might be the cause.
+The fact that the unhappy worker can have a profoundly negative effect on the bottom-line factors in your business – especially when this might be caused by your inability to understand the core behaviours and potential of your people – makes this an important message.

 Procrastination is often the result of having too much to do or not knowing where to start, so think carefully about your employee’s ability to act on information, their learning pace and how quickly they’re able to use their initiative.

 You might also want to consider how your employees will respond to pressure.
-Knowing this could help you set achievable targets, plan realistic deadlines and motivate successful outcomes; and who wouldn’t want that?!
+Knowing this could help you set achievable targets, plan realistic deadlines and motivate successful outcomes.

-2. Doesn’t give a damn about customer service (or customers for that matter)
+- Doesn’t care about customer service (or customers for that matter)

 If your employees don’t care about your clients, do your clients really care about your next contract renewal offer?